maplibre/maplibre.github.io/content/news/2023-04-14-maplibre-newsletter-april-2023/index.md

 Bounties completed since March 20th, 2023:

 - Remove style-spec from the repo in favor of references to the npm package [Use @maplibre/maplibre-gl-style-spec in MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js/issues/2194)
-- Opacity fix for setTerrain by adding a warnonce when it detects that a user is using the same source for a hillshade and for 3D terrain [Opacity fix for setTerrain](https://github.com/maplibre/maplibre-gl-js/issues/2035)
+- Opacity fix for `setTerrain` by adding a warnonce when it detects that a user is using the same source for a hillshade and for 3D terrain [Opacity fix for setTerrain](https://github.com/maplibre/maplibre-gl-js/issues/2035)
-- Add queryTerrainElevation allows getting terrain elevation in meters at specific point ([#2264](https://github.com/maplibre/maplibre-gl-js/pull/2264))
+- Add `queryTerrainElevation` allows getting terrain elevation in meters at specific point ([#2264](https://github.com/maplibre/maplibre-gl-js/pull/2264))

 #### Contributions

 Most notable PRs since March 20th, 2023:

-- Yi Zhang(Microsoft) - Improve initial loading performance by lazy serializing layers only when needed. ([#2306](https://github.com/maplibre/maplibre-gl-js/pull/2306))
+- Yi Zhang (Microsoft) - Improve initial loading performance by lazy serializing layers only when needed. ([#2306](https://github.com/maplibre/maplibre-gl-js/pull/2306))
-- Cuong Nguyen - Add queryTerrainElevation allows getting terrain elevation in meters at specific point ([#2264](https://github.com/maplibre/maplibre-gl-js/pull/2264))
+- Cuong Nguyen - Add `queryTerrainElevation` allows getting terrain elevation in meters at specific point ([#2264](https://github.com/maplibre/maplibre-gl-js/pull/2264))
-- kajkal Improved the CSS4 color support ([#2376](https://github.com/maplibre/maplibre-gl-js/pull/2376))
+- Karol Leśniak Improved the CSS4 color support ([#2376](https://github.com/maplibre/maplibre-gl-js/pull/2376))

 ## MapLibre Style Specification